Located in South Carolina! Our F1 Mini Cockapoo Puppies are in Georgia, North Carolina, Florida, New Jersey, USA & Canada!

 Yes, visits are allowed on a limited basis and limited to only puppies NOT sold.
 If you come to see available puppies it must be with the intention of placing a deposit.
 I do not ever show pups that have been adopted/a deposit placed on it.

-Visits are allowed at the convenience of our family, only on Saturday's (mornings only) when no puppies are going home, not holiday week ends.
+Visits are allowed at the convenience of our family, not holiday week ends and when time allows.
+Visits are never on a Saturday afternoon or Sunday.
 Random, "checking out the facilities" visits are discouraged.
 I understand your desire to "check things out" and do your due diligence.
 You are only trying to be responsible.
 However, my responsibility is to my puppies and to the buyers that have already placed deposits on puppies.
-Only "serious, we are interested in a particular puppy and would like to view that puppy/place a deposit" visits please.
+Only serious buyers, "we are interested in a particular puppy and would like to view that puppy/place a deposit" visits please.

 Please be aware that due to the risk of parvo contamination, you may view puppies but handling of puppies no matter the age will be only by me.
 Puppies do not run on the floors in my home if we have visitors since parvo and other disease(s) can come into my home on your shoes.